artlantis/MagentoTutorial/Tutorial - Intro & First Extension/README.md

 	http://example.com/weblog/*

 This module tag should be the full name of your module, including its package/namespace name.
-This will be used by the system to locate your Controller files.
+This will be used by the system to locate your controller files.

 #### Testing the registered action